mzattera/L101-compiler/README.md

 P101 has a fixed number of jump locations it can use for unconditional (e.g. ``GOTO``) or conditional (e.g. ``IF..THEN..ELSE``) jumps.

-The L101 tries to optimize the usage of labels but there are some approaches you can use to reduce number of labels used by the compiler.
+The L101 compiler tries to optimize the usage of labels but there are some approaches you can use to reduce the number of labels your program requires.

 When  _statements_ is **not** a single ``GOTO``, ``BREAK`` or ``CONTINUE`` instruction, the format:

 ```